GoogleCloudPlatform/terraform-provider-cdap/docs/r/cdap_gcs_artifact.md

   The name of the namespace in which this resource belongs.
 If not provided, the default namespace is used.

 * version
-  (Computed):
+  (Required):
   The version of the artifact.
+Must match the version in the JAR manifest.